Stepwise Goal-Driven Networks for Trajectory Prediction: Abstract

 \section{Abstract}

-We propose to predict the future trajectories of observed agents (\textit{e.g.}, pedestrians or vehicles) by estimating and using their goals at multiple time scales.
+We propose to predict the future trajectories of observed agents (\eg, pedestrians or vehicles) by estimating and using their goals at multiple time scales.
 We argue that the goal of a moving agent may change over time, and modeling goals continuously provides more accurate and detailed information for future trajectory estimation.
-In this paper, we present a novel recurrent network for trajectory prediction, called Stepwise Goal-Driven Network (SGNet).
+To this end, we present a recurrent network for trajectory prediction, called Stepwise Goal-Driven Network (SGNet).
 Unlike prior work that models only a single, long-term goal, SGNet estimates and uses goals at multiple temporal scales.
-In particular, the framework incorporates an encoder module that captures historical information, a stepwise goal estimator that predicts successive goals into the future, and a decoder module that predicts future trajectory.
-We evaluate our model on three first-person traffic datasets (HEV-I, JAAD, and PIE) as well as on two bird's eye view datasets (ETH and UCY), and show that our model outperforms the state-of-the-art methods in terms of both average and final displacement errors on all datasets.
-Code has been made available at: \url{https://github.com/ChuhuaW/SGNet.pytorch}.
+In particular, it incorporates an encoder that captures historical information, a stepwise goal estimator that predicts successive goals into the future, and a decoder that predicts future trajectory.
+We evaluate our model on three first-person traffic datasets (HEV-I, JAAD, and PIE) as well as on three bird's eye view datasets (NuScenes, ETH, and UCY), and show that our model achieves state-of-the-art results on all datasets.
+Code has been made available at: \textit{\url{https://github.com/ChuhuaW/SGNet.pytorch}}.